mde-docs/mde-docs.github.io/mde-docs-site/docs/etl.md

 Resolving source elements is a common task in the execution of a rule and this has been automated by ETL.
 This also helps in reducing coupling between different rules and keeps the mappings between source and target elements clear.
 ETL contains ``equivalent()`` and ``equivalents()`` built-in operations that automatically resolve source elements to the corresponding target elements.

-**equivalents()**
+``equivalents()`` *operation:*

 ``equivalents()`` operation has different behaviours when applied to a single source element or a collection of elements.
-When applied on a single element, the operation inspects the transformation trace (see figure below) and invokes rules that are applicable to calculate the target element.
-When the operation is applied on a collection, a ``Bag`` containing Bags which contain the corresponding target elements of the original source elements is returned.
+When applied on a single element, the operation inspects the transformation trace (see figure below) and invokes applicable rules (if necessary) to calculate the target element.
+When the operation is applied on a collection, a ``Bag`` containing ``Bag``s which contain the corresponding target elements of the original source elements is returned.
 Optionally, `equivalents()` operation can be invoked with a number of rule names as parameters to return equivalents created by specific rules.
 The execution of this operation also differs from the 'Execution Scheduling' discussed before, because ``equivalents()`` operation invokes both lazy and non-lazy rules.

 The ordering of the ``equivalents()`` operations is sequential and runs in the order of the rules defined.
 However, this is not the case when a rule is declared ``@primary`` in which case the results of that rule will precede all of the other rules.